bgorlick/lightning-rfc/bolts/02-wire-protocol.md

 The blockchain is used to enforce commitments in the case where communication or cooperation breaks down between two nodes.
-This is slower and more expensive that using off-chain signature exchanges, but vitally important for correct operation.
+This is slower and more expensive than using off-chain signature exchanges, but vitally important for correct operation.

 ## 6.1.
 Monitoring the Blockchain

-Once the anchor transaction is broadcast, a node MUST monitor for transactions which spend the anchor transaction, and if seen it MUST fail the connection if not already failing or closed.
+Once the anchor transaction is broadcast, a node MUST monitor for transactions which spend the anchor transaction, and if seen, it MUST fail the connection, if not already failing or closed.

 If a node sees a revoked commitment transaction, it MUST use the revocation preimage to spend every output well before `delay` as